input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 ```
 which will create a JSON file of a fresh committee called `COMMITTEE1`.
 This may take some time if this is the first time running `trustless-sidechain-gen-signatures` as it may need to compile the project.

-2. Finding a distinguished UTxO to spend.
-We can query the `cardano-node` for UTxOs we may spend with the following command
+2. Finding a distinguished UTXO to spend.
+You can query the `cardano-node` for UTXOs you may spend with the following command

 ```
 $ docker exec \